jaredhirsch/get-aws-creds/README.md

-**get-aws-creds** from a config file, process.env, or EC2 metadata, in that order.
+### Get aws creds from a config file, process.env, or EC2 metadata, in that order.

 ### install